NeoVectorX/MicStreamer/README.md

 ---

-## Troubleshooting ☹️
+## Troubleshooting
   - Ensure the **Mic Streamer Windows** app is running and **Start Listening** has been clicked.
   - Untoggle/Retoggle Microphone Streaming in app.
   - If you switch focus away from Moonlight to another app (or the Vision Pro home screen) and then return, the Mic Streamer may stop sending audio until you toggle the mic stream off and back on again.
 This is due to how the Vision Pro handles audio session interruptions and app focus changes.
 Retoggling the Mic Stream will fix it.
   - **VB-Audio Virtual Cable** is the **Default Playback Device**.
   - Discord’s **Input Device** is set to **VB-Audio Virtual Cable**.
-  - Make sure the Mute Button isn't enabled.
+  - Ensure the Mute Button isn't enabled.
+  - The VAD (Voice Activity Detection) setting cuts off the voice stream to reduce latency even further.
+Disable to keep a constant voice stream.

 ---